 - Warranty Period: Lemon Laws generally come into play during the vehicle’s warranty period, which varies by state and manufacturer.
 In most cases, the issues must arise while the vehicle is still under warranty.

 - Repair Attempts: To qualify as a lemon, the vehicle must have undergone multiple repair attempts for the same problem.
-The exact number of attempts required varies by state but typically ranges from three to four repair attempts.
+The exact number of attempts required varies by state, but typically ranges from three to four repair attempts.

 - Duration: Lemon Laws typically apply within a specific duration or mileage limit.
 If the issues persist for a certain number of days or miles, the vehicle may qualify as a lemon.